Tag: assumption

 Genesis 20:1–18, 1 Samuel 16:7, Proverbs 21:2, Romans 1: 18–25

-In the Scriptures, we are cautioned to not that a person is right with God.
+In the Scriptures, we are cautioned to not assume that a person is right with God.
 Abraham made that mistake and almost caused a man to commit adultery who was innocent.
 Abraham assumed Abimelech did not fear God.
 Abraham may have been right when it came to the surface.
 However, Abimelech listened to God.

 There is a lot of finger-pointing in the world, and some of it involves avowed Christians (i.e., people who say they are Christians and/or follow Jesus Christ) pointing at other avowed Christians, and accusing them of apostasy (i.e., false teaching and/or walking away from the faith) or not being Christian.
 If we take the Scriptures seriously, then accusing another of not being a Christian because they don’t agree with us on certain issues (especially non-salvation issues) is not in line with what the Scriptures say becomes a very dangerous road to walk.